LenWilliamson/chapaty/documentation/design_decisions.md

 ```

 ### Considerations

-- **Accuracy**: The missing trade is affecting backtesting accuracy, as we can not assess the accuracy of our strategy properly.
-However, we discovered that the data gaps only occured so far in three (2006, 2007 and 2009) out of 18 years and therefore we can neglect that inaccuracy for the moment.
+- **Accuracy**: The presence of missing trades affects backtesting accuracy, as it limits our ability to fully assess strategy performance.
+However, since data gaps were only observed in three years (2006, 2007, and 2009) out of an 18-year period, we consider this inaccuracy acceptable for the time being.
-- **Monitoring**: It is crucial to log occurrences of missing data and fallback usage to monitor data quality and address any systemic issues.
-This can be done using the [log](https://github.com/rust-lang/log) crate, along with [env_logger](https://github.com/rust-cli/env_logger).
+- **Monitoring**: It is crucial to log instances of missing data and fallback usage to track data quality and address any systemic issues.
+This can be implemented using the [log](https://github.com/rust-lang/log) crate, in conjunction with [env_logger](https://github.com/rust-cli/env_logger).

 ---